How Thyroid Impacts Your Sleep

 Pregnancy

 One of the most common causes of thyroid problems is pregnancy.
 Women who are pregnant often have an increase in the hormones estrogen and progesterone, which can lead to an overproduction of thyroid-stimulating hormone (TSH), which is required for the healthy development of both you and your baby.
 This can result in an increase in thyroid hormone production, which can cause symptoms such as weight gain, fatigue, and hair loss.
 That is why doctors pay close attention to hormonal changes in pregnant women.
+You should consider your hormonal changes during pregnancy, also you can buy mattress for pregnancy for better sleep also.
+In pregnancy restful sleep is necessary.

 Who is at risk of developing a thyroid disorder?